As you navigate through the academic year, review the appropriate tab below for useful tips and advice.

 - Complete junior clearance in early March.
 It is critical that you review your degree audit with both your major and minor faculty advisorsand apply to graduate.
 You must complete the junior clearance process before fall registration or you won’t be able to register.

 - Take summer courses if needed.
 After completing junior clearance, you will know if summer courses are necessary.
-Check the JHU Summer website to see if what you need is offered at JHU, or to transfer courses from another university, submit the PDF Document: Permission to Transfer Credit Form.
+Check the JHU Summer website to see if what you need is offered at JHU, or to transfer courses from another university, submit the Permission to Transfer Credit Form.

 - Make plans for after graduation.
 Talk to the Career Center about possible career paths, or talk to the Office of Pre-Professional Advising about medical or law school options.
 If you’re considering graduate school, talk to faculty in that field.